SalesforceLabs/dreamhouse-mobile-react/tutorial/step01_cleanup_and_dependencies/README.md

 ##### 1. Create a new React Native Project with forceios CLI:

-If you are new to `forceios` CLI: you can use [this great tutorial](http://rajaraodv.github.io/salesforce-react-native-tutorial/) to get started
+If you are new to `forceios` CLI: you can use [this great tutorial](http://rajaraodv.github.io/salesforce-react-native-tutorial/) to get started.

   ```